Extra payment under the child benefit scheme for children with extensive care needs

 The amount of the extra payment

 The extra payment under the child benefit scheme is a fixed amount.
-The amount for 2023, is €2,687.38.
-You can only receive this amount 1 time, even if you have more children who need extensive care.
+For 2024, the amount is €2,634.17.
+You can also get this amount once, even if you have more than 1 child with extensive care needs.

-What are the conditions?
+What are the qualifying conditions?

 You can qualify for an extra payment under the child benefit scheme if you have received child benefit at twice the basic rate for all 4 quarters of a calendar year, for a child who lives with you and needs extensive care.